papb/direct-deep-map/readme.md

 $ npm install direct-deep-map
 ```

-Note: if you're using TypeScript, you will need TypeScript 4.1 or above (tested until 4.5).
+Note: if you're using TypeScript, you will need TypeScript 3.7 or above.

 ## Usage